-Studies in Family Planning, 2008 - Pregnancy related school dropout and prior school performance in KwaZulu Natal South Africa may contribute to dropout rate among infected and affected learners.
+Studies in Family Planning, 2008 - Pregnancy related school dropout and prior school performance in KwaZulu Natal South Africa

 HIV/AIDS-related stigma and discrimination Module 4 R. Smart

 Overall, however, infection rates are still relatively low among school-age adolescents.
 These youth represent a "window of hope" for the future.
 If they can gain the knowledge and skills necessary to make healthy choices about their sexual behaviour as they transition to young adulthood, the potentially devastating effects of the epidemic could be attenuated.
 Additionally, it is important to identify both perinatally and behaviourally infected young people through schools.
 Linking these youth to HIV testing and counselling with onward linkages to care, treatment and positive prevention can help reduce HIV transmission as they initiate sexual activity.